JESC 2014, Ranked AND Reviewed! | #16-#12

 I’ll be back on Friday with Part 2, feat. my #11-#6.
 Whoever could they be?

-Posted on November 4, 2014, in Junior Eurovision, Reviews and tagged Croatia, Georgia, JESC, Junior Eurovision 2014, Malta, reviews, Russia, Serbia, Slovenia, together.
+Posted on November 4, 2014, in ESC + JESC Reviews, Junior Eurovision and tagged Croatia, ESC + JESC Reviews, Georgia, JESC, Junior Eurovision 2014, Malta, Russia, Serbia, Slovenia, together.
 Bookmark the permalink.
 2 Comments.